olm3ca/Galaxy-Chromebook/README.md

 ## Step 4: Multiboot on the Internal SSD.
 Once Mac OS and Opencore are working, you can install other Operating Systems to the internal SSD.

- - For Linux, install the distro of your choice to a partition at the end of the SSD and configure Grub to boot with an option to load Linux and Opencore.
+ - For Linux, install the distro of your choice to a partition at the end of the SSD.
+Currently, Manjaro Linux works best as it already incorporates Sound Open Firmware natively, which enables sound on this device.
+Other distros will work, but you will need to configure sound on your own.
  - For Brunch, this guide will have additional steps for following the [GetDroidTips tutorial](https://www.getdroidtips.com/install-chrome-os/) on booting Chrome OS from an image on a partition.
-Check back soon for more details.
- - An example grub config file may look like this to include Opencore as a boot option:
+You will want to start with Recovery v88 on this device, as wifi works.
+[Go to CrOS Updates](https://cros-updates-serving.appspot.com/) and search for "hatch", then download v88.
+To upgrade to v89 and above, you will need to replace the wifi driver in /lib/firmware with the file in this repo (iwlwifi-QuZ...)
+ - An example grub config file may look like this, if you have EFI on partition 1, Mac OS on partition 2, Chrome OS on partition 3 and Linux on partition 4.
+This assumes you installed grub and refind.
+Currently, using grup to chainload opencore is problematic (thus why refind is used).

 ```
-menuentry "OSX" --class osx --class os {
+menuentry "ChromeOS" {
-savedefault
-insmod fat
+	img_part=/dev/nvme0n1p3
+	img_path=/chromos.img
+	search --no-floppy --set=root --file $img_path
+	loopback loop $img_path
+	linux (loop,7)/kernel-4.19 boot=local noresume noswap loglevel=7 disablevmx=off \
+		cros_secure cros_debug options=native_chromebook_image,iwlwifi_backport,enable_updates loop.max_part=16 img_part=$img_part img_path=$img_path \
+		console= vt.global_cursor_default=0 brunch_bootsplash=default
+	initrd (loop,7)/lib/firmware/amd-ucode.img (loop,7)/lib/firmware/intel-ucode.img (loop,7)/initramfs.img
+}
+menuentry "Mac OS"{
-insmod chain
+   insmod part_gpt
-search --no-floppy --set=root --label SYSTEM
+   search --no-floppy --set=root --fs-uuid 67E3-17ED
-chainloader /EFI/BOOT/BOOTx64.efi
+   chainloader /EFI/refind/refind_x64.efi
 }
 ```